 15. Pets at Camp Sites

 Pets are not allowed at group camp sites and camp 4.
-Everywhere else, pets are allowed.
+Everywhere else, pets are allowed, dogs too.
 However, they should always be on a leash and never left unattended.

 16. Dump Stations Inside the Park